DaTingYeQing/Blender-ai-geometry-nodes/README.md

 Only works with **Blender 4.5.0** (the `blender-4.5.0-windows-x64.zip` build from the official site).
 Different Blender versions may add or update geometry nodes, so some node information changes, which mainly affects the usability of these skills.

+There are still some design details that aren't handled well — not bugs, exactly, but small, fiddly things that weren't accounted for one by one, because there are simply too many cases involved.
+Some of these details you won't discover — you have no way of knowing the AI would do that — until you've run it a good many times.

 ## Setup

 1. This isn't a standalone tool: it requires pi agent, and was purpose-built for that environment.